Padres Unidos Np

 Statement from the CEO/Executive Director

-2. Parents are the first teachers for our children and must be actively engaged in their futures.
+Parents are the first teachers of their children and must be actively engaged in shaping their future.

-3. Learning is a lifelong process, and each of us is responsible for attaining and effectively using that knowledge to ensure the well-being of our family and community.
+Learning is a lifelong journey, and each of us has the responsibility to use that knowledge to strengthen our families and communities.

 CONTACT